tohas1986/openbmc/poky/documentation/ref-manual/terms.rst

       The system used to build images in a Yocto Project Development environment.
 The build system is sometimes referred to as the development host.

-   :term:`buildtools`
-      Build tools in binary form, providing required versions of development tools (such as Git, GCC, Python and make), to run the OpenEmbedded build system on a development host without such minimum versions.

-      See the ":ref:`system-requirements-buildtools`" paragraph in the
-      Reference Manual for details about downloading or building an archive of such tools.

-   :term:`buildtools-extended`
-      A set of :term:`buildtools` binaries extended with additional development tools, such as a required version of the GCC compiler to run the OpenEmbedded build system.

-      See the ":ref:`system-requirements-buildtools`" paragraph in the
-      Reference Manual for details about downloading or building an archive of such tools.

-   :term:`buildtools-make`
-      A variant of :term:`buildtools`, just providing the required version of ``make`` to run the OpenEmbedded build system.

    :term:`Classes`
       Files that provide for logic encapsulation and inheritance so that